Social Work Licensure Requirements in Maine

 A prospective LSW should enroll in a bachelor’s level program in social work, social welfare, or a related field.
 Afterward, the candidate should seek employment in a social service field and find a professional who can provide consultation.

 The application packet includes a consultation agreement.
-This must be signed by both the prospective social worker and the consultant who will be meeting with her.
-The conditionally licensed social worker must have 96 consultation hours during her first 3,200 hours of employment as a social worker.
+This must be signed by both the prospective social worker and the consultant who will be meeting with them.
+The conditionally licensed social worker must have 96 consultation hours during their first 3,200 hours of employment as a social worker.
 The experience and consultation hours should be earned in a period of two to four years.

 An LSW who has a BSW and has been licensed two years can provide consultation to individuals with LSW Conditional licensing.